2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MrOlmos/status/1271715330188967938

-### Protestor shoved to ground and beaten | June 13th
+### Protester shoved to ground and beaten | June 13th

-Protestors are following police directions to disperse.
+Protesters are following police directions to disperse.
 A man is seen falling onto the screen.
 The filmer says, "Aw he pushed him down."
 Officers kick the man and strike him with batons.
-Protestors who try to help him stand are similarly beaten.
+Protesters who try to help him stand are similarly beaten.
 An explosive canister containing either smoke or tear gas explodes at the feet of the filmer.

 tags: strike, kick, beat, baton, explosive, projectile, protester